Gigaspaces/xap-docs/site/content/xap/12.2/admin/memory-management-facilities.markdown

 # Memory Manager and Transient Objects

-Transient Objects are specified using the `@SpaceClass (persist=false)` decoration.
+Transient objects are specified using the `@SpaceClass (persist=false)` decoration.
 You may specify transient decoration at the class or object level (field method level decoration).
 When using transient objects, note that they are:

 - Included in the free heap size calculation.
 - Included in the count of total objects (for max cache size).
 - Not evicted when running in LRU cache policy mode.

-{{% tip %}}
+{{% tip "Tip"%}}
-You may use the transient object option to prevent the space from evicting objects  when running in LRU cache policy mode.
+Use the transient object option to prevent the space from evicting objects when running in LRU cache policy mode.
 {{% /tip %}}

 # Memory Manager's Synchronous Eviction